 About the University of Montana

-The University of Montana (UM) is a multi-campus university serving the western portion of the state of Montana.
+The University of Montana (UM) is a multi-campus university serving the state of Montana.
 UM's main campus, located in Missoula, was founded in 1893.

 UM has affilliate campuses in: